 Coconut oil is not heart healthy

-If you are going to use oil in cooking then best to stick with oils high in unsaturated fats such as extra virgin olive oil and canola/rapeseed oil.
-Processed oils are not required in the diet and healthy fats can be obtained from whole plant foods.
-The worry is that many processed vegan foods now contain quite a bit of coconut oil.
-These foods should be eaten rarely as a treat as their long term effects on health are unlikely to be favourable.
+If you are going to use oil in cooking then it is best to stick with oils high in unsaturated fats, such as extra virgin olive oil and rapeseed oil.
+Processed oils are not required in the diet and healthy fats can be obtained from whole plant foods, such as nuts, seeds and avocado.
+Coconut oil should be used only occasionally and sparingly for flavour and texture when required.